tsgates/arch-wiki-markdown/wiki/Luakit.md

 Full info on enabled lists and AdBlock state you can find using :adblock or gA at luakit://adblock/ internal page, if you enabled adblock_chrome module which is not a mandatory part.

+Note:For Adblock to run in normal mode, easylist.txt and any others must be placed in ~/.local/share/luakit/adblock/

 AdBlock for Luakit plugin is also available as a part of Luakit Plugins
 project: https://github.com/mason-larobina/luakit-plugins/